aerickt/steno-dictionaries/README.md

  - `TOR/KWRUS` → torus
  - `TPHROR/KWREUFT` → florist

-Many words in the dictionary have entries that either keep the R in the initial stroke or split the word "normally"; it is up to the user to decide whichever one makes more sense.
-I have only included both types of splitting where I deem it to be ambiguous, but of course this sense of ambiguity differs from person to person.
-Feel free to add entries using either method to words that are not defined as such.
+An alternative to this would be to split the word before the "R", but treat the previous vowel as a short vowel.
+For example:
+ - `TPHRO/REUFT` → florist
+ - `EBGS/PE/REU/-PLT` → experiment

+However, this method is incomplete among entries and may lead to other conflicts and is therefore not recommended.

+> For a while this was my preferred method but it proved to be flawed.
+However, I had already added many entries of this nature to my dictionary which is why they may turn up when using the lookup tool.

+#### Using prefixes and suffixes

+It is also important to use prefixes and suffixes.

+A good rule of thumb to determine whether or not it is appropriate to use suffix strokes is to examine what will be written before the suffix stroke.

+For example, it should be apparent that the word "tester" can be broken into the root word "test" and the suffix "-er" and thus should be written `TEFT/*ER` as opposed to `TES/TER`.
+On the other hand, the word "termite" should be written syllabically since it can't be broken into smaller parts: `TER/PHAOEUT`.

+> NOTE: With `KWRAOEUT` being the "-ite" suffix, it is technically possible to write "termite" as `TERPL/KWRAOEUT` but that is against the principles of this dictionary.
+If it is desirable to you to write in this manner, then this dictionary is probably not for you.

+It should be apparent that the following words should be written with suffix strokes as opposed to syllabically:
+ - `HRERPB/*ER` → learner
+   - `*ER` → "-er"
+ - `SE/HREBGT/-BL` → selectable
+   - `-BL` → "-(a|i)ble"
+ - `KUT/-G` → cutting
+   - `-G` → "-ing"
+ - `TPHAOEUF/-S` → knives
+   - `-S` → "-s"
+ - `KAFP/-PLT` → catchment
+   - `-PLT` → "-ment"
+ - `RE/SPOPBD/KWREPBT` → respondent
+   - `KWREPBT` → "-ent"
+ - `TKEUBGS/KWRAEUR/KWREU` → dictionary
+   - `KWRAEUR/KWREU` → "-ary"

+On the other hand, the following are words which should be written syllabically:
+ - `STAOUD/KWREPBT` (student) ❌
+   - `STAOU/TKEPBT` ✔️
+ - `WAUT/*ER` (water) ❌
+   - `WAU/TER` ✔️
+ - `SKOL/A*R` (scholar) ❌
+   - `SKO/HRAR` ✔️

+For ambiguous situations where it is not clear whether to use suffixes or split a word syllabically, both options should be available to use.
+And of course, don't be afraid to add your own alternatives.

 #### Prefixes and suffixes
  - Since doubling consonants isn't used, `KWREU` is default for adding "-y"
    - `KEUT/KWREU` → kitty
    - `STOR/KWREU` → story
  - `OER` is used for the "-ory" sound
    - `SA/TEUS/TPABG/TOER` → satisfactory
    - `TPABG/TOER` → factory
    - `TPABGT/KWROER` → factory (using the {^ory} suffix)
  - `O*R/KWREU` can still be used for the "-ory" suffix
    - `AU/TKEU/TOR/KWREU` → auditory
    - `AU/TKEUT/O*R/KWREU` → auditory (using the {^ory} suffix)
  - `KWREPB` → "-en"
    - `HRAOEUT/KWREPB` → lighten
    - `SOFT/KWREPB` → soften
  - `KWREPBT` → "-ent"
    - `A/STREUPBG/KWREPBT` → astringent
-    - `STAOUD/KWREPBT` → student
    - `AOE/TPEURB/KWREPBT` → efficient
  - `-PLT` → "-ment"
  - Words ending in "-ous" and "-us" always use `KWRUS` or some variation
    - `STAOU/PEPB/TKUS` → stupendous
    - `RAOEUT/KWRUS` → righteous
    - `RAOEUT/KHUS` → righteous
  - `-LT` → "-let" suffix
    - `A/PHAOU/-LT` → amulet
    - `STAR/-LT` → starlet
  - `-L` → "-le" suffix
  - `KWREUFT` → "-ist"
  - `KWREUBG` → "-ic"
  - `ST-BG` → "-istic"
    - `A/TPHA/KROPB/ST-BG` → anachronistic
    - `KWREUS/TEUBG` and `KWREUFT/KWREUBG` will also work, but are usually not explicitly defined
  - `SH-PBS` → "-ishness" suffix
    - `TPAOL/SH-PBS` foolishness
    - `PWHRU/SH-PBS` → bluishness
  - `SH*EUP` → "-ship" suffix
    - `TPREPBD/SH*EUP` → friendship
  - `{^ally}` is `A*EL` or `A*L/KWREU` but these are not defined in the dictionary
    - Usually `HREU` can also work as these are explicitly defined in the dictionary
       - For example, `TKE/PHO/TKPWRAF/KWREUBG/HREU` → demographically (in the dictionary)
       - `TKE/PHO/TKPWRA/TPEUBG/A*EL` → demographically (not in the dictionary)
       - `TKE/PHO/TKPWRA/TPEUBG/A*L/KWREU` → demographically (not in the dictionary)
    - If a compount word begins with "fore", use `TPOER` and asterisk the second word
       - `TPOER/H*ED` → forehead
       - `TPOER/TPHO*/HREPBLG` → foreknowledge
    - If other consonants on the right will be included in a stroke, use `TPOR`
       - `TPORPL/HRAEUT` → formulate
       - `TPORT/KWREU` → forty
  - `WAL` → "-ual" suffix
    - `PHAOUFP/WAL` → mutual
    - `SEPBS/WAL` → sensual
    - `EUPB/TE/HREBGT/WAL` → intellectual

 #### Conflict resolution